ChrisDeFreitas/Electron-FolderView/readme.md

 ```

 ## ToDo
-- BulkOps dialog: add rename function to work on a group of files
+- add version to zip file and clean up code so zip version runs out of the box
+- Add instructions on how to use zip file
+- Verify zip file works when repository cloned
 - create new dialog: view keyboardshortcuts.txt
 - selectList: allow Shift+Click to select a range of items
 - SFTP dialog: re-write with async/await
 - SFTP dialog: sftpDownloadMax option only limits downloads of top level files and folders.
 So if a folder contains many files they won't be affected by sftpDownloadMax.